 Find full details about certification on the JMG website.

-New for 2023 the Texas A&M University Horticulture Department will be hosting a 4-H Landscape Challenge.
-Students can share what they learned in a Record book or by entering horticulture projects at local or county fairs.
-Or even with volunteer work centered around their gardening project at One Day 4-H.
+The Texas A&M University Horticulture Department hosts a 4-H Landscape Challenge.
+Students can share what they learned in a record book, by entering horticulture projects at local or county fairs, or even with volunteer work centered around their gardening project at One Day 4-H.

 4-H Landscape Challenge